dcoredump/Beat707-NXT/Readme.md

 MIDI Groove Sequencer
 ---------------------

-- 16 Drum Tracks (note on/off, 3 velocity values).
+- 15 Drum Tracks (note on/off, 3 velocity values).
 - 1 Accent Track.
 But each step can be set: Accent Track, Min or Max.
 - 8 Note Tracks (note number, 3 velocity values).
-Steps have the option of Slide and Note Off.
+Steps have the option of Slide, Double and Note Off.
 - 30 Songs.
 - 64 Patterns per Song.
 - 16 Steps on screen, plus ABCD variations for a total of 64 steps.